flutter/website/src/content/ui/adaptive-responsive/safearea-mediaquery.md

 different shapes and styles of cutouts enter the market.

 How does `SafeArea` do so much in a small amount of code?
-Behind the scenes it uses the `MediaQuery` object, as you'll see in the [MediaQuery][] page.
+Behind the scenes it uses the `MediaQuery` object.

-[MediaQuery]: /ui/adaptive-responsive/mediaquery
 [`SafeArea`]: {{site.api}}/flutter/widgets/SafeArea-class.html

 ## MediaQuery